 It’s also important to publish that targeted and relevant content consistently.
 This can be 4 posts per day, or just 1 per week.
 As long as you’re consistent.

-All those new followers that you accumulated when you were super active, a large portion of them will turn your back on you if they don’t see new cool stuff coming from you.
+All those new followers that you accumulated when you were super active, a large portion of them will turn their back on you if they don’t see new cool stuff coming out of your corner.

 Make a plan and stick to it.
 If you want to publish twice a week, put two weekly reminders in your diary and stick to it.
 Go ahead and publish that awesome content.